Schenng/ethereum-peoplelist/README.md

 2. `cd` into the cloned directory.
 3. Compile and migrate the People.sol contract. - `truffle compile && truffle migrate --reset`.
 4. `cd` into the `react-ui` folder.
-5. Start the React app with `npm start`.
+5. Start the React app with `npm install && npm start`.

 ### Interacting with the contract: